milgit-007/challenge_portfolio_milena/README.md

 👥 The OLX application is targeted to a wide range of users, including individuals and businesses.
 The application allows them to buy and sell used or new items from various categories such as automotive, property, electronics, fashion, etc. They can easily add their items for sale, browse other users' listings and communicate with potential buyers.
 They can also search for work opportunities and offer their services.

-### 3️⃣ In your opinion, is the application user friendly?
+### 3️⃣ In your opinion, is the application user-friendly?

 🚀 The application has a user-friendly interface, making navigation easy and effortless.
 The layout is intuitive, and I can quickly figure out how to use the application and find the necessary functionalities.
 Adding offers through the application is simple, and the form can be filled out efficiently.
 Unfortunately, scrolling down when filling in the offer-adding form is problematic, and makes it difficult to complete the form by entering all required information, which sometimes even resulted in my having to leave the offer-adding page.
 In addition, clearer feedback on actions like validation messages or confirmations would be useful, because they don't always accurately reflect the situation.
 A positive point of the application is the ability to personalize the interface, notifications, or settings, including the option to switch between dark and light mode.